ansible-collections/ibm.storage_virtualize/playbooks/ip_partnership/README.txt

 These playbooks creates IP partnership and Remote copy relationships between a primary cluster and the secondary cluster.
   - It uses storage virtualize ansible modules.
-  - These playbooks are designed to create IP partnership between source cluster to destination cluster.
-These are designed in a way that it assigns the IP paddresses if specified and uses if existing IPs if there are only portsets details passed in inventroy file
+  - The playbook is designed to create IP partnership between source cluster to destination cluster.
+It takes the input IPs and portset details and configures theIP Partnership, if portset details are missing then it automatically fetches the it for the input IPs and create the partnership.
-  - These playbooks also creates multiple Remote copy relationships (Metro Mirro, Global Mirro, Global Mirror with Change Volume).
+  - These playbooks also create multiple Remote copy relationships (Metro Mirror, Global Mirro, Global Mirror with Change Volume).

 There are total 3 files used for this use-case.